Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/homology-annotation/reference-collections-june-2025.md

 ---
-slug: homology-annotation-reference-collections
+slug: homology-annotation-reference-collections-june-2025
-title: Homology annotation reference collections
+title: Homology annotation reference collections (June 2025)
-description: A listing of reference collections used in Ensembl homology annotation
+description: Reference collections used in Ensembl homology annotation as of June 2025
 ---

-# Homology annotation reference collections
+# Homology annotation reference collections as of June 2025

 To optimise computational efficiency of [homology annotation](/help/articles/homology-annotation) and ensure the most informative genome comparisons, we utilise reference genome collections representing major clades in the tree of life (along with genomes of special interest as outgroups).
-For each query species, we select the taxonomically closest collection for homology inference or employ a default collection if a more specific one is not found.
+For each query species, we select the taxonomically closest collection for homology inference, or employ a default collection if a more specific one is not found.

-## Reference collections as of June 2025

 The current reference collections as of June 2025 are listed below (with links to their genome pages).

-### Actinopterygii
+## Actinopterygii

 - [Amblyraja radiata](/species/9395fbdf-6d3e-4c95-80e3-6dac8fac78a9)
 - [Arabidopsis thaliana](/species/c0410902-1007-404d-a8dd-3adee003811e)